ceph/calamari-clients/README.md

 * **The project is built primarily using GruntJS and make.**
 * **The JavaScript running the browser assumes it owns the inktank.* namespace.** Because this is primarily used for debugging, it could be changed in the future if this conflicts with another well known project.
 * **The BackboneJS code makes extensive use of ItemView objects.** This could be componentized in the future once the Web Components standards are finalized.
 * **SASS is the CSS pre-processor of Choice.** We make use of Compass, so this is a requirement.
+Compass requires Ruby and is installed via gems.
 * **Font Awesome is used liberally around the project.** While it would be possible to add other icon sets, this would require a fair amount of work.
 * **I18N/L10N is partially implemented.** The dashboard module has been mostly converted to use Mozilla's L20N project.
 The other modules need to be modified to support this.
 * **We've only built the clients on Unix like systems**.
 We have no support for building on Windows, though patches would be welcomed so long as they're not too intrusive.